Edward Langtry: Divorce

 After they parted, Edward Langtry slipped into obscurity, and was only occasionally mentioned in the press.
 He spent about ten years in Holyhead on Anglesey where he kept his links with water sporting activities, fishing and sailing.
 The 1891 census recorded him living at Cellar Farm, Aberffraw, Anglesey, Wales.
 One story in the newspapers said that he sometimes crewed for the local lifeboat as an oarsman.
 From about 1893 until his death he was living in Southampton, Hampshire, in an apartment at 9 Queen's Terrace, run by Ellen and Cornelius Collins.
 This address is located a short distance from the docks and the ocean liner terminal.
-On 13 May 1897 Lillie Langtry obtained a divorce from Edward in the county court of Lakeport, California.
+On 13 May 1897, Lillie Langtry obtained a divorce from Edward in the county court of Lakeport, California.
 This was her third attempt and Edward had always resisted saying that "she shall never untie the knot that her father tied at the altar".
-However, on this occasion the judge, Richard W Crump (1828-1903), decided that the summons had been duly served on Edward Langtry, and because he had failed to answer he was in default.
+However, on this occasion the judge, Richard W. Crump (1828-1903), decided that the summons had been duly served on Edward Langtry, and because he had failed to answer he was in default.
 When told of the judge's decision, Edward responded by saying that if she tried to remarry in Britain she would be committing bigamy.

-After parting with Edward in the 1880s, Lillie Langtry became a successful and famous actress.
-She had long-term relationships with other men, but was never able to remarry due to Edward's refusal to give her a divorce.
-Two years after his death she married 28-year-old Hugo Gerald de Bathe (1871–1940) and following the death of Hugo's father in 1907 she became Lady de Bathe.

 Death

-Edward's death occurred in 1897 following a crossing over the Irish Sea on a passenger ship, where he fell and sustained head injuries.
-He was travelling with a friend called Arthur Robinson Greenwood, whose address was given as Abbey Mill, in Bishop's Waltham, Hampshire.
-After treatment he seemed able to continue his journey back to England, and Greenwood who was scheduled to go to Scotland, telegraphed Cornelius Collins and asked him meet Langtry on route to ensure he got home safely.
-However, there was confusion and Collins could not locate Langtry in Belfast, or at his next scheduled stop on the homeward train journey at Crewe.
-Langtry was travelling alone, head bandaged, apparent still bleeding and had become deranged.
-He tried to book in at a hotel but the staff found him too disruptive and took him to the railway station.
-He was later found asleep in a pile of straw and it was claimed he smelt of drink, and had just a few pennies in his pockets.
-The police asked the courts to commit him to an asylum and he was admitted on 4 October to Chester Asylum where he died on 15 October 1897.